Cuda-Chen/cuda-chen.github.io/_posts/2020-02-22-build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 +-----------------------------------------------------------------------------+
 ```

-You can see that I am using an **Nvidia Geforce GTX 1080 GPU**.
-Please make sure you have *verfied your
+You can see that I am using an **Nvidia Geforce GTX 1080 GPU** written in the Name section.
-GPU model* by running `nvidia-smi` before you continue the next part.
+Please make sure you have *verfied your GPU model* by running `nvidia-smi` before you continue the next part.

 After you get the model of Nvidia GPU, you can find your CUDA Architecture using this page:
 > https://developer.nvidia.com/cuda-gpus